holochain/holochain/docs/specs/src/hwp_4_formal.md

 After data has been created and has 'saturated' the neighborhood of the data's basis hashes, however, ongoing maintenance is required to keep the data alive as authorities leave and join the network.
 This is done using a **slow heal** strategy, in which authorities in the same neighborhood regularly initiate **gossip rounds**[^gossipnaming] to check each other's stores for new data.

-[^gossipnaming]: While we use the term 'gossip' exclusively for the slow-heal strategy, both fast-push and slow-heal can be considered a [gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol), as in both strategies a piece of data is initially communicated to a small number of peers who then communicate it to a larger number of their peers.
+[^gossipnaming]: While we use the term 'gossip' exclusively for the slow-heal strategy, both fast-push and slow-heal can be considered a gossip protocol (see <https://en.wikipedia.org/wiki/Gossip_protocol>), as in both strategies a piece of data is initially communicated to a small number of peers who then communicate it to a larger number of their peers.

 Additionally, gossip is split into **recent** and **historical** gossip, wherein peers attempt to sync data that is younger than a certain threshold (for instance, five minutes) using a diffing strategy (a Bloom filter) that results in fewer unnecessary deltas being transferred, while data that is older than this threshold can afford to use a strategy with more noisy diffs (time/space quantization).